Click to expand any of the items below to learn more.

 To shift our federal spending of shared resources from war and militarism to education, healthcare, jobs, and lifeline programs for struggling families and communities, our efforts include workshops on nonviolence, nonviolent de-escalation trainings, rallies, legislative action, truth in recruitment outreach, and militarism awareness with other organizations including the local chapter of Veterans For Peace.

 Our Peace & Justice Action Committee meets the 1st & 3rd Thursday of every month at 5:30 pm in the Community Building, 35 W. Main.

 Spokane Veterans For Peace meets the 2nd Wednesday of every month at 6:45pm in the Community Building, 35 w.
 Main.

-Our Palestine-Israel Human Rights Committee is currently on hiatus.
+Our Palestine-Israel Human Rights Committee is defunct.

 We believe that “all human beings are born with equal and inalienable rights and fundamental freedoms” as asserted in the United Nations’ Universal Declaration of Human Rights.
 As an organization dedicated to building a just and nonviolent world, PJALS opposes individual acts and structural policies that serve to discriminate and oppress individuals based on race, gender, gender identity, sexual orientation, ability, religious views, or any other identity.

 We work toward a just society through support of all marginalized communities through efforts on police accountability, abolishing the death penalty, human rights in Palestine and Israel, rapid response to acts of hate, outreach, legislative action, voter turnout, education, and support of local organizations representing these communities to build power together.

 PJALS is a founding member of Smart Justice Spokane.

 Smart Justice Spokane is a broad, diverse coalition of more than 30 organizations, community members, and criminal justice professionals whom have come together to reform our racially biased, expensive, ineffective, and unfair criminal justice system.